JosiahParry/josiahparry.github.io/_posts/2017-05-25-Slytherin-Style-Variables.md

 title: "Slytherin Style Variable"
 subtitle: "The Case for Underscore Separated Variable Names"
 tags: "R"
+excerpt: "Many arguments about variable naming conventions center around the concept of readability—that being the ability to read through anyone's code and understand what is being assigned to what, where, how, and why.
+This post will examine common variable naming conventions why (or why not) you should use them."
 ---

 Today I will be tackling variable naming conventions in R. As background, R was the first programming language I learned (this probably explains my love for it).
 When I began I wasn't necessarily sure what to name things when I was creating objects or variables.
 I would create variables with ridiculous names such as `thisthing` or `mymann`.
-Eventually I started to contextually notice different variable naming patterns while learning R and other languages such as PHP and Python, among others.<!--split--> The most commonly used naming conventions I came across during this time were the following:
+Eventually I started to contextually notice different variable naming patterns while learning R and other languages such as PHP and Python, among others. <!--split--> The most commonly used naming conventions I came across during this time were the following:

 - All lowercase & uppercase: `thisvariable` or `THISVARIABLE`
 - Camel case: `thisVariable` or `ThisVariable`